MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-02-26-a-look-inside-my-portfolio-site.md

 {% include image.html url="https://res.cloudinary.com/dls40gzte/image/upload/v1551207764/mattUnderwood.me/jonas-verstuyft-352716-unsplash.jpg" description="A random image from Unsplash" %}

 I bought the domain name from NameCheap and currently host the portfolio site with a shared hosting plan from StableHost.
-I run all of this through GitHub Pages which supports Jekyll and allows for automatic updates when new code is pushed to my repository.
+I run all of this through GitHub Pages which supports Jekyll and allows for automatic updates when new code is pushed to my GitHub repository.

-Since I have shared hosting (that’s relatively slow) I host the pictures with the Cloudinary CDN.
+Since I have shared hosting (that is relatively slow) I host the pictures with the Cloudinary CDN.
 Hosting the images on an outside server improves load times and decreases the workload for the shared server that is hosting the site.

 <h3>Adding Javascript</h3>